santoshtechwiz/codeguru.github.io/_drafts/blazor/input-focus-blazor.md

         }

 ```
-Now its time to call the JavaScript function.As you know if you want to register `JavaScript` function or want to access Browser API then  `OnAfterRender`  lifecycle event is best place to register.
-In the following code I am injecting the `IJSRuntime` interface and then calling the function that it now when the page is loaded in the browser it will be focused
+Now it's time to call the JavaScript function.
+As you know, if you want to register the `JavaScript` function or access Browser API, then the `OnAfterRender`  lifecycle event is the best place to register.
+In the following code, I inject the `IJSRuntime` interface and then call the function that now, when the page is loaded in the browser, it will be focused.

 >InputFocus.razor